Inspiration / Home Tour / Holiday Home Tour: An Idyllic A-Frame Cabin in Hood River, Oregon

 Decorating for the holidays with Scandinavian-inspired simplicity emphasizes clean lines, natural elements, and a cozy atmosphere.
 In past years, minimal has often meant monochrome, but that doesn't have to be the case.
 To us, the holidays are about embracing moments of color and pattern, and we love how Dawn's space sticks to simple designs while also playing with festive hues.

 To get the look, start with a neutral color palette (whites, grays, and other muted tones) then sprinkle in pops of red or green for a fun holiday touch.
-Get creative with how you incorporate color—think olive-toned throw pillows, a poppy quilt, or vibrant tablewares.
-Finally. add warmth to the home with taper candles, ambient table lamps, or a traditional tea light carousel
+Get creative with how you incorporate color—think olive-toned throw pillows, opens in a new tab, a poppy quilt, opens in a new tab, or vibrant tablewares, opens in a new tab.
+Finally. add warmth to the home with taper candles, opens in a new tab, ambient table lamps, opens in a new tab, or a traditional tea light carousel, opens in a new tab.

 Vintage clock in a bright kitchen with a garland.